 Soon after returning from Canada, Andy moved to New England where he spent six months working as an assistant at Leed’s Guitar Makers School in Northampton, MA.
 During this time, Andy decided that he wanted the credentials of an actual degree on the subject of guitar making so he enrolled in the two year Post-Graduate course in guitar building at Newark and Sherwood College in Newark, England.
 Andy was able to complete all the course work in a year and built four guitars earning his ASET Level 2 and 3 Certificates in guitar construction.

 Upon returning stateside, Andy moved to the Big Apple and took a part time job working as a repairman at First Flight Music in the lower east side of Manhattan.
 On the days that he was not working at the shop, Andy was lucky enough to be accepted as apprentice to one of NYC’s top Luthiers: Robert M. Jones.
 While under the tutelage of Mr. Jones, Andy was afforded the opportunity to meet and work on the guitars of many of America’s most talented guitarists and session players.
 Thanks to these folks’ exacting and precise requirements in their instruments’ playability, Andy learned how to determine the optimum set-up for each artist’s style, method of string attack, and ultimate feel.
-During this year long apprenticeship Andy also learned the fundamentals and methods of most fretted instrument repairs.
+During this apprenticeship Andy also learned the fundamentals and methods of most fretted instrument repairs.